 Past the sitting rooms is the bedroom.
 And what a grand area it is.
 The bedroom is open but framed by a beautiful arch and columns.
 The bed is large and extremely comfortable.
 It’s a great place to enjoy a night’s sleep after a long walk to see the fairy chimneys in Zemi Valley.

 Now for the piece de resistance: an in ground hot tub.
 This was the best feature for me, because what girl doesn’t love a nice hot soak after a long day in the dusty valley.
 This hot tub is located right off the bedroom for a truly romantic feel, and the hardware is top of the line.

-Surrounding the hot tub are actual artefacts that were discovered as the hotel was being built.
+Surrounding the hot tub are actual artifacts that were discovered as the hotel was being built.
 How authentic is that!
-You can see actual Anatolian pottery while enjoying a bath, which really lends to the ambience of staying here.
+You can see actual Anatolian pottery while enjoying a bath, which really lends to the ambiance of staying here.

 If you don’t feel like spending a while in the luxurious hot tub the bathroom also has a shower.
 In this section you’ll find a sink with basic hotel amenities as well as a couple robes.
 Next to the toilet is a bidet which is a common feature in Turkey.
 People really emphasize cleanliness in this country, which is always a positive attribute.

 To see the prices and dates for Anatolian Houses Cave Hotel Presidential Suite click here!

 Air-Conditioned Rooms: Not sure.
 I’d like to think there is, but if I’m being honest I didn’t see a machine.
 I was there in mid-Autumn so the weather was perfect all day long.

 Breakfast Included: Yes

 Disclaimer: Jet Set Together was not paid for a stay at the Anatolian Cave Hotel Presidential Suite in Cappadocia and did not accept any payment for a good review.
 The words expressed in this article are my honest opinion.